 The conclusion that gladiators were as much fat-asses as they were badasses is a two-step argument based on the findings of a team of Austrian scientists, including most notably a forensic pathologist, Fabian Kanz, and a cellular biologist, Karl Grossschmidt, who analyzed about 70 skeletons, including 20-or-so gladiators, dated from 200 CE, and found in Ephesus (in today’s Turkey) in 1993.

-- In the mid 2000s, Kanz and Grosschmidt reached the tentative conclusion that the gladiators were essentially vegan from an analysis of their bones.
+- In the mid-2000s, Kanz and Grosschmidt reached the tentative conclusion that the gladiators were essentially vegan from an analysis of their bones.
 They were initially looking for traces of injuries and published their injury research in the prestigious journal Forensics Science in 2006 (here).
-Later, in 2009, their tentative conclusions about diet appeared as a chapter of conference proceeding (available here).
+Later, in 2009, their tentative conclusions about diet appeared as a chapter of conference proceedings (available here).

 - Sometime between the two publications, in 2008, Grossschmidt met with Andrew Curry, a content editor of Archaeology, a popular science publication of the Archaeological Institute of America.
-Together Grossschmidt and Curry speculated about the reasons why gladiators in Ephesus would be wolfing down the carbs (around a cup of coffee and a dry croissant).
+Together Grossschmidt and Curry speculated about the reasons why gladiators in Ephesus would be wolfing down the carbs (according to Curry, sharing a cup of coffee and a dry croissant).
 A report of that conversation was published by Curry in Archaeology later the same year, under the title “The Gladiator Diet” (here).

 Now, and to be fair, Grossschmidt & Kanz’s published research never mentions body fat.
 It does mention muscle mass, though, as the 2009 conference paper notes that “Arm and leg bones recovered from [gladiators] revealed significantly enlarged muscle markers most likely pointing to an intense training and physical exercise program” (2009:218).
 So there’s no carb-makes-you-fat nonsense there.